Severe Matted Cat Grooming in Portland

 How soon should I book?

-If your cat’s movement is restricted, the coat smells, or debris is trapped near skin, book as soon as possible.
-Early intervention reduces stress and risk.
+If movement is restricted, the coat smells, debris is trapped, or your cat is avoiding touch, book as soon as possible.
+Earlier release usually reduces stress and risk.

 TANDEM Cat® is a registered trademark. © 2026 Cats in the City.

-Choose the service that matches your cat’s coat needs.
-If you’re unsure, book and we’ll guide you during intake.
+Choose the service that best matches your cat’s coat, skin, hygiene, or claw-care needs.
+If you are unsure what to schedule, book the closest match and we will guide the final care plan during intake.

 Cat Dematting

-Corrective removal for formed mats already tight against the skin.
-Skin safety and pacing come first.
+Corrective coat release for formed mats that are pulling against the skin or limiting comfort.
+Skin safety, pacing, and body support come first.

 Cat Deshedding

-Therapeutic undercoat release to reduce shedding, hairball load, friction tangles, and heat retention.
+Therapeutic undercoat release to reduce coat compaction, shedding burden, friction tangles, hairball load, and heat retention.

 Lion Cut

-A comfort-forward coat reset when matting, hygiene breakdown, or coat compaction makes a full coat unsafe.
+A comfort-forward coat reset when matting, hygiene breakdown, heat burden, or coat compression makes full-coat maintenance unsafe or unrealistic.

 Teddy Bear / Uniform Cut

-Uniform trim to reduce bulk and mat risk while maintaining coverage and an even silhouette.
+A structured trim to reduce coat bulk and matting risk while maintaining coverage, softness, and an even silhouette.

 Senior Cat Grooming

-Targeted hygiene trims to prevent fecal cling, urine staining, and recurring rear-end matting.
+Targeted hygiene trimming to reduce fecal cling, urine staining, rear-end matting, and discomfort around sensitive areas.

 Low-Cost Nail Trim (Portland)

-A focused service for routine nail maintenance with calm, cat-safe handling.
+A focused claw-maintenance service for routine trims using calm, cat-safe handling in a feline-first setting.

 Low-Cost Nail Trim (Beaverton)